List of all U-boats

 General notes on this boat

 12 Sep 1942.
-On 12 September, 1942 U-156 sank the Allied liner Laconia west of Africa in what has become known as the Laconia incident.
-Please check out this page which has several photos and map of the area.
+On 12 September 1942 U-156 sank the British liner Laconia west of Africa in what has become known as the Laconia Incident.

 Men lost from the boat